Extracts location information from IP addresses by using 3rd-party databases. This command supports IPv4 and IPv6.

 - Description: Specifies whether to add all of the fields from the database to the events.
 If set to

 true, adds the fields City, Continent, Country, lat (latitude), lon (longitude), MetroCode, Region, and Timezone.

 - Default: false.
 Only the City, Country, lat, lon, and Region fields are added to the events.

 - Syntax: lang=<string>

 - Description: Render the resulting strings in different languages.
 For example, use "lang=es" for Spanish.
 The set of languages depends on the geoip database that is used.
 To specify more than one language, separate them with a comma.
-This will also indicate the priority in descending order.
-Specify, "lang=code" to return the fields as two letter ISO abbreviations.
+This also indicates the priority in descending order.
+Specify "lang=code" to return the fields as two letter ISO abbreviations.

 - Syntax: prefix=<string>